OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Static Analysis

 Before looking into the source code, it is beneficial to check documentation (if available) and identify application components so that you get the big picture of where certain data might be exposed.
-For example, sensitive data received from backend does not only exist in the final model object, but also might have multiple copies in the HTTP client, the XML parser, etc. Ideally you want all of these copies to be removed from memory as soon as possible.
+For example, sensitive data received from a backend does not only exist in the final model object, but also might have multiple copies in the HTTP client, the XML parser, etc. Ideally you want all of these copies to be removed from memory as soon as possible.

 Additionally, understanding application's architecture and its role in the overall system will help you identify sensitive information that does not have to be exposed in memory at all.
 For example, assume your app receives some data from one server and transfers it to another without the need of any additional computation over it.
 Then that data can be received and handled encrypted, which prevents exposure in memory.